 https://oebdigital.com/the-emotional-side-of-selling-your-mobile-apps-or-games/feed/ 0

-Why Use a Mobile App Broker to Sell Your Apphttps://oebdigital.com/why-use-a-broker-for-your-mobile-exit/ https://oebdigital.com/why-use-a-broker-for-your-mobile-exit/#respond Wed, 17 Sep 2025 11:54:12 +0000 https://oebdigital.com/?p=901 Most founders try to sell without a mobile app broker.
+Why Use a Mobile App Broker to Sell Your Apphttps://oebdigital.com/mobile-app-broker-guide/ https://oebdigital.com/mobile-app-broker-guide/#respond Wed, 17 Sep 2025 11:54:12 +0000 https://oebdigital.com/?p=901 Most founders try to sell without a mobile app broker.
 Here is what usually happens.
 A founder with a $35k MRR app decided to sell it himself.
 He found a buyer, agreed on a price, and shook hands on a deal.
 Three months later, the deal was dead.
 The buyer walked during due diligence after finding inconsistencies in the revenue data.
 The founder had not noticed them.
 A mobile app broker would have caught them in week one.

 This is not a rare story.
 Most founders who sell without a specialized broker either leave significant money on the table or lose the deal entirely.
 Here is what a mobile app broker actually does, and why the right one pays for itself many times over.